 The Missing Piece in 21st Century Education:

 Across the United States, we are facing a significant crisis where one in four students drop out of school (Boostup.org).
 Ironically, this isn’t just a problem in underserved, under-resourced communities.
 A recent Washington Post article noted that talented, affluent young people who attend top schools are also struggling to find meaning in their academics and in life.
 The education crisis is not just one of students dropping out of school, but also of overachievement as reported in the New Republic.
-Many students are taught that the idea of “giftedness” only applies to a select few and explain the intense pressure to perform as they are defined solely by their test scores and the colleges they gain entrance to.
+Many students are taught that the idea of “giftedness” only applies to a select few and explains the intense pressure to perform as they are defined solely by their test scores and the colleges they gain entrance to.

 In both cases, as many leading scholars concur, the core problem is that many young people lack a sense of purpose.
 They do not connect their achievement with some greater plan or purpose for their life.
 They don’t understand what they are here for.